Moving to Czech Republic

 Tourists flock to the country’s commercial, social and cultural capital, Prague, to marvel at its historical buildings and natural beauty, the central focus of which is the city’s imposing castle.
 Outside of the capital, there are more historical landmarks to be seen; the country has over 2,000 castles, keeps and ruins, many of which are UNESCO World Heritage sites.

 The majority of the Czech Republic’s population is Czech; other ethnic groups include Slovaks, Germans, Romanis, Vietnamese and Poles.
-The main language is Czech.
+The main language is Czech, which can present an element of culture shock for new arrivals.
 Although many of the younger Czech population are able to speak English, as it is taught in most schools, older generations may be unable to converse in English, especially outside the larger cities.
 German is also a common second language in the Czech Republic.
 Expats should make at least some attempt to learn Czech if they want to converse with the local population.

 The Czech Republic has a developed transport system, with Prague having an established network of trains, buses, trams and a metro.
 Expats living in Prague may get by without owning a car, but those living outside of the city will likely need a vehicle for getting around.

 Healthcare in the Czech Republic is adequate and has improved in recent years, with most large medical facilities centred in Prague.
 Many doctors and dentists are able to speak English.
-Healthcare is free to all citizens, and is provided through compulsory contributions to a state-approved insurance fund.
-Some expats may qualify to have access to this fund, depending on their residency status.
+Healthcare is free to all citizens and is provided through compulsory contributions to a state-approved insurance fund.
+Most expats working in the country will qualify for Czech public healthcare, depending on their residency status.
 The Czech Republic also has reciprocal health agreements with some countries, so expats should explore their options in this regard.